The Last Airbender (film): Visual effects

+Industrial Light & Magic was tasked with creating the "bending" styles of the elemental tribes, as well as the mythical creatures and action stunts.
+Quickly generated previews allowed Shyamalan to direct as many as seventy takes to ensure the "performance" of each effect was right.

+The large amount of particles involved in the earthbending effects were hardware intensive, but ILM team members have said that firebending and waterbending were the hardest to get right, as there was a duel challenge of making the elements look realistic but act in unrealistic ways.
+ILM's previous work on fire effects in the sixth Harry Potter film was built on for the firebending, as were practical references involving flames being pushed by giant air fans.
+To create the airbending effect, visual effects art director Christian Alzman and digital matte department supervisor Barry Williams took inspiration from the animated series and focused on dust and snow particles rather than seeing the air itself.

+The film also used 3D matte paintings to accommodate long-duration shots with a constantly moving camera.
+For the fantastic creatures, the team studied real-world animal examples of the same size and weight as the animated character and then produced hybrids from different species.
+For example, the winged lemur Momo's flying was based on a giant fruit bat.
+Texturing, hair simulation, and light and shadow were added to make the final animation appear as real as possible during the later stages of character development.

 Paramount Pictures made an announcement in late April 2010, revealing that The Last Airbender would be released in 3D.
 This decision came after an increasing number of films being made or converted to 3D, such as Avatar, Alice in Wonderland and Clash of the Titans, made a decent profit at the box office.
 Although Helman stated that Shyamalan's way of shooting without fast edits and the film's visuals could lend itself to the 3D conversion well, James Cameron voiced his disapproval on any film being converted using this process, saying, "You can slap a 3-D label on it and call it 3-D, but there's no possible way that it can be done up to a standard that anybody would consider high enough."
 Despite this, Shyamalan opted to work with Stereo D LLC, the company who worked on James Cameron's own Avatar.
 The conversion process for the film cost between $5 million and $10 million, adding to the reported $100 million that already went into the film.